Paperback-iOS/website/src/help/faq/README.md

 ### Bypass Cloudflare protection
 Go to **Settings** > **Sources**.
 Select the source and press **Cloudflare bypass**

+> This process can also be done by pressing the cloud icon on the source homepage.

 This process may need to be done each time the cookies expire, usually every three days.